 UPDATED: We’ve updated this article to include a fuller history of the flag.

-Defending Utah is proud to announce the availability of the Deseret Flag in our liberty store.
+Defending Utah is pleased to announce the availability of the Deseret Flag in our liberty store.

 Over the years we’ve tried to acquire these many times, and there was rarely an easy place to order them from.
 And it was usually custom ordered with an extremely steep price for that custom order.
 To help solve this problem for others who also appreciate the historical message of a flag that represents spreading liberty to the entire world, we’re now offering these flags directly on our store shipped from right here in Utah!